 State and county bail bonds are the most common type of bail bond.
 These are the bail bonds most people inquire about.
-These types of bail bonds are also know as court bonds and appearance bonds.
+For example, people who have been in arrested in Miami by local police will need to have their bail bonds posted at TGK (Miami-Dade County Jail).
+These types of bail bonds are also known as court bonds and appearance bonds.
 Simply put these are the bail bonds that 99% of all Florida bondsmen write.
-The premium for state or county bail bonds is 10%, which is standard in Florida, and nonnegotiable.
+The premium for state or county bail bonds is 10%, which is standard in Florida, and non-negotiable.

 In some cases, the judge may set a “Nebbia Requirement” just like in federal court.
 The process is virtually identical to the federal court process which you can read about here.